 And You Will See - Rather than a retelling of the Christmas story, this deals with the theme of darkness and light and God’s rescue of his people.
+Written by Alison Barkley and performed by the Jesus And Me (JAM) children at St. Peter's Lutheran Church, Greenock.
 These PowerPoint slides accompany the script: And You Will See PPT

 Christmas A to Z - This idea would be best suited for a Sunday School with limited resources or mostly very young children.
 It would work well with the involvement of youth or parents.